Bookings and payments

 It's approximately 35–40 minutes.
 The descent takes about 5-6 minutes, then you spend around 30 minutes on the ground floor of the vault, where you are free to explore as you like.
 The elevator trip back up then takes another 5–6 minutes.

 The first priority on all tours is the safety of the participants.
 Extensive safety procedures are followed at every stage of the tour.
 However, as in all tours that involve any exploration of nature, it isn’t risk-free.
 Walking over a lava field is not the same as walking on a pavement, there are rocks and holes in the ground.
 And, as in all underground vaults and caves, there is the risk of falling rocks.
-This risk is mostly limited to the walls of the magma chamber, so we recommend that people stay close to the centre of the vault.
+This risk is mostly limited to the walls of the magma chamber, so we recommend that people stay inside the allowed exploration area and follow the instructions from the guide.

 Well, it’s pretty simple – these are two different things.
 You are not going into a cave, you are going into a volcano.
 You should also look at how we get into the vault.
 The only way into Thrihnukagigur volcano is by descending 120 metres in a cable lift through the top of the crater.
 In all caving tours, you will walk through an opening on the surface.

-All in all, up to 5–6 guides are on location at all times.
-Each group will be assigned with a private guide.
-He will walk over the lava field with the group, go into the volcano with the group and be of any assistance needed.
-Expert mountain guides will be present at the top of the crater, in the cable lift and in the bottom of the magma chamber, at all times.
-Additionally, other guide(s) will be available at the cabin/house located next to the volcano.
+The number of guides depends on the season but we rarely have fewer than 7 guides in total.
+Each group will be assigned with 1-2 private guides.
+They will walk over the lava field with the group, go into the volcano with the group and be of any assistance needed.
+Expert mountain guides will be present at the top of the crater, in the cable lift and at the bottom of the magma chamber.
+Additionally, other guides will be available at the base camp (the cabin next to the volcano).
+They will make you feel right at home over a bowl of hot soup!

 No!
 If suspicion arises that participant(s) are under the influence of alcohol or any other drug(s), they will be prohibited from going into the volcano.